wikipathways/WikiPathways-SPARQL-book/feds.i.md

 # Federated Queries

 One of the features of SPARQL is that you can run a query over more than one SPARQL endpoint.
-Here we report a number of such SPARQL queries.
+Here we report a number of such <topic>federated SPARQL</topic>
+queries.

 ## The Kidney & Urinary Pathway Knowledge Base

-The Kidney & Urinary Pathway Knowledge Base (KUPKB) is a knowledge base of assay data [<cite>Q21198687</cite>,<cite>Q28260266</cite>].
+The <topic>Kidney and Urinary Pathway Knowledge Base</topic> (KUPKB) is a knowledge base of assay data [<cite>Q21198687</cite>,<cite>Q28260266</cite>].

 ### Assays for genes in WP1560